Photo: Bonnechere Park, Harrison Haines

 About MadValley Media

 James di Fiore is a freelance journalist focusing on politics and media.
 James lives in Killaloe with his wife and two children.
 He has done occasional interviews for chcr.org in Killaloe.
 Since 2017 James has worked as an Assistant Librarian at the Madawaska Valley Public Library in Barry’s Bay.
+James is a regular on podcasts for Blackball Media and deanblundell.com Click HERE to check out the videos of his latest podcasts.

 What you can do

 Please provide your feedback to get The Current flowing effectively.
 We welcome contributions and story ideas from the whole community.
-(Email to email@example.com) Bookmark www.madvalleycurrent.com and follow us on social media.
-Friends and family without internet can enjoy limited distribution of a print version of The Current available free at local outlets monthly.
+(Email to firstname.lastname@example.org) Bookmark www.madvalleycurrent.com and follow us on social media.
+Friends and family without internet can enjoy limited distribution of a print version of The Current available free at local outlets.

 Commenting on articles

 We invite you to comment on articles published by The Current.
 You can use the “Leave a Reply” form for that purpose.
 Please note that your full (genuine) name and email is required.
 We reserve the right to decline to publish comments without this or if the content is offensive.
+Reader comments about an article posted on The Current’s Facebook page may also appear on The Current’s website at our discretion.

 Letters to the editor